unionai/unionai-docs/source/core-concepts/tasks/task-software-environment/imagespec.md

 The `local-requirements.txt` includes the `flytekit` and `flytekitplugins-env` packages as well as the contents of the `image-requirements.txt` file.

-The `flytekit` package is, of course, needed in your local requirements to define workflows and to provide the `pyflyte` CLI.
+The `unionai` package is, of course, needed in your local requirements to define workflows and to provide the `unionai` SDK, the `flytekit` SDK, and the `unionai` CLI.
 It is not need in the `image-requirements.txt` file because the task container image is based on an image that already includes `flytekit` (specifically the image `flytekit:py3.11-latest`).

 The `flytekitplugins-env` package is needed in your local requirements because it provides (together with your local Docker install) the functionality to build and push the container image defined by the `ImageSpec`.